marypiper/bcbio_single_cell_workflow/lessons/02_QC_report.md

 **Setting up docker with R packages for single cell consult:** https://hub.docker.com/r/lpantano/bcbiosinglecell/.
 For set-up of the Docker image see documenation at: https://github.com/hbc/knowledgebase/wiki/Single-Cell.

 1. Use the information from the client to construct the metadata table to use with bcbioSingleCell R package according to the specifications detailed at [https://github.com/hbc/bcbioSingleCell](https://github.com/hbc/bcbioSingleCell).
+You will need the columns for `description`, `index`, and `sequence`.
+You can add any additional metadata as desired.

 	- **Example metadata table:**

 		![example metadata](../img/sc_metadata.png)